-Below James Hughes (Innovation Consultant and Grants Compliance Manager) summarises the recent UKRI budget allocation and Innovate UK support for UK based businesses.
+By James Hughes (Innovation Consultant and Grants Compliance Manager)

 UKRI’s overall budget was originally set as part of the 2021 Spending Review and rises from £7,904m in 2022-23, to £8,874m in 2024-25.
 This includes funding of nearly £2.5bn for the core budget of Innovate UK, the UK’s national innovation agency that supports business-led innovation in all sectors, technologies and UK regions.